COVID-19 Vaccine: Can It Affect Your Mammogram Results?

 There is no connection between the COVID-19 vaccine and breast cancer.
 But what should women know about how the COVID-19 shots might affect the results of their mammograms?
 Lisa Mullen, M.D., a radiologist who specializes in breast imaging, offers some perspective and answers your questions.

-How do vaccines such as the COVID-19 vaccine affect lymph nodes?
+How do vaccines, including the COVID-19 vaccine, affect lymph nodes?

 Mullen says, “Lymph nodes under the arm where a person has gotten a vaccine can become enlarged as part of the normal immune response to the vaccine.”

 Not all vaccines cause swollen lymph nodes, but ones that cause a more intense immune response, such as the COVID-19 vaccine, some shingles vaccines, and others, are more likely to affect them.
 “The COVID-19 vaccine is a new type of vaccine, and people are reacting strongly to it,” Mullen says.
 “That heightened immune response is normal and expected.”

 She adds that even the yearly flu shot can affect the lymph nodes.
 “Every year, flu vaccine season corresponds with breast cancer awareness month, so some patients are getting mammograms when they have enlarged nodes due to the flu shot.”

 That being said, the Society of Breast Imaging and the Johns Hopkins breast imaging division do not recommend a delay between receiving the vaccine and scheduling your screening mammogram.

 Why have the guidelines changed?